-Best Places to Ring in the New Year in KW
+Best Places to Ring in the New Year in Key West 2021

-Planning to ring in the New Year in Key West?
 The Conch Republic has their share of quirky celebrations that are an island tradition.
-Not sure whether you want to watch the shoe, conch or pirate wench drop at midnight?
-Here’s some background on all the traditions to see which one suits you best.
+Not sure whether you want to watch the shoe, conch, or pirate wench drop at midnight?
+Here’s some background on all our favorite Key West New Year’s Eve traditions to see which one suits you best.

-If you really want to take in the last day of the year, enjoy a sunset cruise.
-Fury has affordable options for all needs, from appetizers and live music to a simple champagne sunset cruise.
-This is an island favorite to reflect on the past year and get ready for the new year.
+Sail into 2022 in style.
+Fury has a few NYE options to choose from, with appetizers and live music to a simple Champagne sunset cruise.
+This is an island favorite to reflect on the past year and get ready for the new.
 Book in advance and see your options here.

 Mallory Square Sunset Celebration

 If you’d rather stick to land on NYE, Mallory Square’s final sunset celebration of the year seems to be the launch of all the island festivities.
-Join locals and tourists right before the sun goes down in Mallory Square to say goodbye to 2017 and hello to a night of festivities.
+Join locals and tourists right before the sun goes down in Mallory Square to say goodbye to 2021 and hello to a night of festivities.
+Pop into El Meson de Pepe afterwards, the Cuban eatery will continue its “Cuban Cigar Drop” tradition come midnight.

 New Year’s Fireworks

-The island’s so small you’ll see the sky light up from anywhere, but for a heads-up, the fireworks are launched annually at the end of the White Street Pier on the Key West Harbor side of the island.
-This is a good option for those who want to avoid massive crowds like those expected on Duval Street.
+The island’s so small you’ll see the sky light up from anywhere, but if you want to get up close to the fireworks show, head to White Street Pier on the Key West Harbor side of the island.
+This is a good option for those who want to avoid crowds like those expected on Duval Street.

 Conch Shell Drop at Sloppy Joe’s

 A New Year’s Eve staple at a Key West institution.
-Watch the giant conch drop in front of Sloppy Joe’s.
-This is best if you aren’t shy in a crowd -- it gets madly packed in front of Sloppy Joe’s before midnight.
+Watch the giant conch shell drop in front of Sloppy Joe’s.
+This is best if you aren’t shy in a crowd - it gets madly packed in front of Sloppy Joe’s before midnight.

 Schooner Wharf Party & Lowering of the Pirate Wench

-This is one of the nationally-recognized parties on the island.
 Schooner Wharf Bar throws a massive bash at their spot on Key West Bight every year.
-There’s live music, party favors and more with no entry fee.
+There’s live music, party favors, and more with no entry fee.
 At the stroke of midnight on New Year’s Eve, a pirate wench is lowered from the top of a ship down to the new year.
-Great escape from Duval Street if you’re looking for something a little less packed.

 Watch the Shoe Drop with Sushi

-In NYC’s Times Square the ball drops; in KW’s Duval Street, a giant high-heeled shoe drops with a drag queen named Sushi inside.
+In NYC’s Times Square, the ball drops; in Key West’s Duval Street, a giant high-heeled shoe drops - with a drag queen named Sushi inside.
 This KW tradition began in 1996 and has continued ever since.
 Read more about it here.
 Enjoy the tradition from the New Orleans House at 742 Duval Street.
 VIP balcony tickets are also available and always sell out.
-For more info, check out the event page here.
+For more info, check out their website.

 Ready to ring in the new year with us?
+Book your rental for New Year’s Eve at The Gates Hotel to be close to the celebrations.
 See our specials.